 Download & Other Tools

 - Footnote: Data are adjusted for inflation based on Consumer Price Index Research Series Using Current Methods (All items) adjustment factors, to enable comparisons over time.
 Families with children are those with sons or daughters by birth, marriage, or adoption.
-Data are displayed for geographies with at least 65,000 people based on 2014 population estimates.
+Data are displayed for geographies with at least 65,000 residents based on 2016 population estimates.
 These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
-LNE (Low Number Event) refers to estimates that have been suppressed because the margin of error was greater than 15 percentage points.
+The notation S refers to estimates that have been suppressed because the margin of error was greater than 15 percent.
 N/A means that data are not available.
-Some regions are Census Designated Places (CDPs), such as East Los Angeles; CDPs are communities within the unincorporated part of a county.
+Some regions listed are Census Designated Places (CDPs), such as East Los Angeles; CDPs are communities within the unincorporated part of a county.

 - Measures of Family Income and Poverty on Kidsdata.org